 How Do I Get Out Of Debt?

 This question comes after one has fallen victim to the consumerist traps they have been presented with.
-Often it can be quite difficult to get out of debt and it can alter ones life greatly.
+Often it can be quite difficult to get out of debt and it can alter ones life greatly, especially if people have to start thinking about filing for bankruptcies in Canada.
 Our society is largely driven by consumerism, so one has to be careful to protect their well being as financial health can in many ways be directly proportionate to physical health.

 Getting out is not easy, but not impossible.
 A person has to shed all of the non-essential spending in their life, sell everything that isn’t absolutely necessary for survival.